Skip to main content

-I am frequently involved in international events, including keynote presentations and I have taken part in more than fifty conferences, curated exhibitions and led pedagogic, programming research clusters and research projects in collaborative practice.
+I am frequently involved in international events, including seventeen keynote presentations and I have taken part in nearly seventy conferences, curated exhibitions and led pedagogic, programming research clusters and research projects in collaborative practice.

 I am one of the executive members of the Electronic Literature Organisation Board of Directors (ELO) and book editor for the "Electronic Literature" series with ELO- Bloomsbury Press.